sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

      0.7071067812 + 0.7071067812*I

-  **Multiple numerical values:** the representation of complex numbers, matrices, or polynomials usually involve several numerical values.
+  **Multiple numerical values:** the representation of complex numbers, matrices, or polynomials usually involves several numerical values.
 If a doctest with tolerance contains several numbers, each of them is checked individually::